Joaquin-E-Serraiti/pathfinding-visualizer/DOWNLOAD_AND_RUN.md

-# How to Install & Run the Project
+# How to Download & Run the Project Locally

-## 1. Clone the Repository
+## 1. Download the Project Files
 Go to the repository on GitHub, click the green `<> Code` button, and select **Download ZIP** from the dropdown menu.

 ## 2. Open with a Local Server